 Models based on trucks – for example dual-cab utes such as the Toyota Hilux and Ford Ranger that are rapidly extending their fan-base – tend to have far longer renewal cycles again.
 That is largely because the commercial customers who buy a big proportion of these vehicles for their working fleets value ruggedness, low price and low running costs over performance, convenience and comfort.

-“When the new Hilux came out late last year it was the first all-new Hilux in 10 years,” Mathioudakis says.
+“When the current Hilux went on sale it was the first all-new Hilux in 10 years,” Mathioudakis says.
 “And while it is better than the model before it – in particular the cheaper versions are safer, with more airbags, stability control and rear-view cameras – the basic design isn’t that different.
-The new Mitsubishi Triton and Nissan Navara replaced 10-year-old models too.”
+The current Mitsubishi Triton and Nissan Navara replaced 10-year-old models too.”

 If those are the renewal periods for the most popular vehicle types, why is it that we see new models promoted so often?
 The reason is that car makers also make mid-cycle changes.
 These model updates – commonly called facelifts because often they incorporate a subtle re-sculpting of the headlamps, grille and front bumper – usually adjust the car in small ways that the makers hope will resolve shortcomings that shoppers (and professional car critics) perceived in the original.